 Botanical Name: Curcuma longa

-Because of the presence of colorful chemical called curcumas, the orange ginger rhizome produces a bright yellow powder.
-The turmeric rhizome is typically used in powder form to provide a delicious but somewhat bitter flavor to meals.
-Turmeric powder may also be used to color meals.
+Because of the presence of colourful chemical called curcumas, the orange ginger rhizome produces a bright yellow powder.
+The turmeric rhizome is typically used in powder form to provide a delicious but somewhat bitter flavour to meals.
 Turmeric has cultural significance and is used in a variety of Indian religious rituals.

 11. Red Ginger